marcorensch/mod_agiledownloads_lite/README.md

 - German Language Support

-Get the Full Version from nx-designs.ch: https://nx-designs.ch/ext/agile-downloads
+Get the Full Version of this module for Joomla! from nx-designs.ch: https://nx-designs.ch/ext/agile-downloads